FlowFuse/nr-assistant/README.md

 ## Limitations

-* Only function node generation is currently supported.
+### function node generation
 * Only a single function node can be generated at a time.
-* The codelens feature is only supported for the on-message editor.
+* The codelens feature is only supported for the on-message editor in the function node.

 ## Versioning